ThereforeGames/unprompted/docs/MANUAL.md

 Supports relative paths by starting the `path` with `./`, e.g. `[file ./main]` will target the folder that the previously-called `[file]` resides in.

-If the given `path` is a directory as opposed to a file, `[file]` will return the contents of a random file in that directory.
+This shortcode is powered by Python's glob module, which means it supports wildcards and other powerful syntax expressions.
+For example, if you wanted to process a random file inside of the `common` directory, you would do so like this: `[file common/*]`

 Supports optional keyword arguments that are passed to `[set]` for your convenience.
 This effectively allows you to use `[file]` like a function in programming, e.g. `[file convert_to_roman_numeral number=7]`.